shivk012/bullet_webapp/README.md

 # bullet_webapp
-A web application implémentation of bullet journal
+A web application implementation of bullet journal